Cylinder stress: Thick-walled vessels

+Note that when the results of these stresses are positive, it indicates tension, and negative values, compression.

 For a solid cylinder: $R_i = 0$ then $B = 0$ and a solid cylinder cannot have an internal pressure so $A = P_o$.

 Being that for thick-walled cylinders, the ratio $\dfrac{r}{t}$ is less than 10, the radial stress, in proportion to the other stresses, becomes non-negligible (i.e. P is no longer much, much less than Pr/t and Pr/2t), and so the thickness of the wall becomes a major consideration for design (Harvey, 1974, pp. 57).

 In pressure vessel theory, any given element of the wall is evaluated in a tri-axial stress system, with the three principal stresses being hoop, longitudinal, and radial.
 Therefore, by definition, there exist no shear stresses on the transverse, tangential, or radial planes.

 In thick-walled cylinders, the maximum shear stress at any point is given by half of the algebraic difference between the maximum and minimum stresses, which is, therefore, equal to half the difference between the hoop and radial stresses.
 The shearing stress reaches a maximum at the inner surface, which is significant because it serves as a criterion for failure since it correlates well with actual rupture tests of thick cylinders (Harvey, 1974, p.
 57).